mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

             register( image2 );
     }

 Make sure that the linkage class for your winning banner is set to `game.BeatLevel`, and the linkage class for your losing banner is set to `game.LostLevel`.
-It's already set in the provided graphics, but if you decide to change them, you'll have to make sure that this is set.
+It's already set in the provided graphics, but if you decide to change them, you'll have to make sure that you do this.

-Once again, run the flash app.
+Once again, run Tilox.
 Now when you beat the level, you'll get a nice message saying so--and when you lose the level, you'll get a message saying you lost.

 ![Beat the Level]()